-The objective of this project is to develop, implement and test a comprehensive system to support parents of new drivers called Time to Drive.
-This system will provide critical guidance to parents at various points in the licensing process when this guidance is most needed.
+The objective of this project was to develop, implement, and test a comprehensive system, called Time to Drive, to support parents of new drivers.
+This system provides critical guidance to parents at various points in the licensing process when this guidance is most needed.